- Who We Serve

 - Ensure they are used.
 Personas are good at many things.
 One is creating a ‘bridge of understanding’ between silos such as line of business, CX and design teams and IT.
 But to drive results, they must be integrated into the process at key steps, and used to inform, check and validate decision making.

 The truth is, it’s hard to see your firm as your customers do.
 When the “lights go on” the results are significant, and measurable.
-That’s because personas help break down the ‘perceptual wall’ of inside out vs. outside in by helping organizations overcome their very natural tendency to look at the world from their internal perspective.
+That’s because in journey mapping and journey management, personas help break down the ‘perceptual wall’ of inside out vs. outside in by helping organizations overcome their very natural tendency to look at the world from their internal perspective.

 Bottom line, customer experience personas help you better meet customer needs.
 And the better you get at that… well, you know the answer.
 It’s good.